VictorMilhomem/mazeSolver/README.md

 ## Instalation
 	1- install the python environment requirements(global or inside a venv): pip install -r requirements.txt

-	2- compile the cpp program:
-		navigate to the source files
+	2- navigate to the source files:
+		cd src

+	3- compile the cpp program:
 		make

-	3- On linux type:
+	4- On linux type:
 		make install
 	OBS: If a virtual enviroment (venv) was created, activate the venv, otherwise the program will not work.